 As a Highway Authority, we also have a responsibility for providing and maintaining highway drainage under the Highways Act 1980.

-You can if it is located within our district boundary.
+You can report flooding on the road online if it is located within our district boundary.

 If the flooding is on the M4 or A34, please contact National Highways on 0300 123 5000.
 You can also report an issue on the National Highways website.